formsend/nano/README.md

 ![Cover](https://raw.githubusercontent.com/formsend/nano/master/.github/developer.png)

-### The Nano.to API is the easiest way to interact the NANO blockchain.
+### The Nano.to API is the easiest way to interact with the NANO blockchain.
 A CyberPunk UI/UX is an added bonus.

 Accessed via GET or POST requests.
-You can use the browser to navigate the Blockchain, for most GET endpoints.
+You can use the browser to 'browse' the Blockchain.
 POST requests require something like [Postman](https://www.postman.com/) or a backend server.

 ### Base URL